axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/document-processes.rst

 Introduction
 ------------

-When you upload document, but want to manage them outside ivy, for
+When you upload document but want to manage them outside ivy, for
 example: in Document Management System (DMS), you should follow this section to override document functions of Portal.